-Analysis: Seahawks’ 2018 season might also help determine Seattle futures of Pete Carroll and Russell Wilson
+Analysis: Seahawks’ 2018 season will have tremendous bearing on Pete Carroll and Russell Wilson’s futures in Seattle

 Some around the team think it’s a challenge that has lit a new fire under Carroll, who turns 67 on Sept.
 15.

-Carroll has spoken often in the preseason of feeling more “juice’’ due to all of the fresh faces and a feeling of “newness,’’ which some around the team say reminds them of his early years.
+Carroll spoke often in the preseason of feeling more “juice’’ due to all of the fresh faces and a feeling of “newness,’’ which some around the team say reminds them of his early years.

 “I think one of the things he is doing is he’s being more of himself,’’ said receiver Doug Baldwin, who has been with the Seahawks since 2011 “I think that’s just part of what he needs to do for these younger guys.
 He showed that to us when we first came in as young guys and this being a new, younger team he’s got to do that again, as well.’’

-If it works, then maybe Carroll puts to rest any talk of of his future — recall the retirement rumors that surfaced late last year — and re-ups with the Seahawks before the 2019 season.
+If it works, then maybe Carroll puts to rest any talk of his future — recall the retirement rumors that surfaced late last year — and re-up with the Seahawks before the 2019 season.

-It’s been Seattle’s routine during Carroll’s tenure for him to sign a new contract before entering his final year — he did so in both 2014, when he signed a three-year contract as he was entering the final year of his initial deal with the Seahawks, and in 2016, when he again signed a new three-year deal that took him through the 2019 season (he’s thought to make at least $8 million a season).
+It’s been Seattle’s routine during Carroll’s tenure for him to sign a new contract before entering his final year.
+In 2014, he signed a three-year contract entering the final year of his initial deal with the Seahawks, and in 2016, Carroll again signed a new three-year deal that took him through the 2019 season (he’s thought to make at least $8 million a season).

 And it’s hard to imagine the Seahawks wouldn’t want to avoid a potential lame-duck coach scenario heading into the 2019 season.

-Meanwhile, the changes in offensive coordinator and quarterbacks coach — the first since before Wilson arrived — were also seen as the Seahawks making it clear to Wilson they don’t want him to feel too comfortable, despite his status as one of the top handful of quarterbacks in the NFL, particularly after a 2017 season when it was thought he too often went off-script.
+Meanwhile, the changes in offensive coordinator and quarterbacks coach — the first since before Wilson arrived — were also seen as the Seahawks making it clear to Wilson they don’t want him to feel too comfortable, despite his status as one of the top quarterbacks in the NFL, particularly after a 2017 season when it was thought he too often went off-script.

-And as with Carroll, Wilson likewise would be in line for a contract extension heading into the 2019 season with Seattle undoubtedly desiring to avoid all the questions that could come with Wilson potentially playing out his contract.
+And as with Carroll, Wilson would also be in line for a contract extension heading into 2019 with Seattle undoubtedly desiring to avoid all the questions that could come with Wilson potentially playing out his contract.

-Unlike with Carroll, Seattle would have other options with Wilson than just a new contract, specifically placing a franchise tag on him, and it’s hard to envision a scenario where Seattle just lets Wilson walk.
-But the tag means only delaying the issue of a long-term contract and wouldn’t be the preferred option for either side.
+Unlike the situation with Carroll, Seattle has other options with Wilson than just a new contract, specifically placing a franchise tag on him, and it’s hard to envision a scenario where Seattle just lets Wilson walk.
+But the tag only delays the issue of a long-term contract and wouldn’t be the preferred option for either side.

-Wilson is sure to want a contract that would approach if not match the four-year deal just signed by Green Bay’s Aaron Rodgers that pays him an average of $33.5 million (Wilson’s current contract, signed in 2015, pays him $21.9 million a year, which is not-so-coincidentally just off the $22 million that Rodgers was getting at the time as the highest-paid QB in the NFL).
+Wilson will want a contract that approaches — if not matches — the four-year deal just signed by Green Bay’s Aaron Rodgers that pays him an average of $33.5 million (Wilson’s current contract, signed in 2015, pays him $21.9 million a year, which is not-so-coincidentally just off the $22 million that Rodgers was getting at the time as the highest-paid QB in the NFL).

-A smooth transition into the offense of new coordinator Brian Schottenheimer and a feeling that things are heading in the right direction might also mean smoother negotiations on a deal in which Wilson might also want more than $100 million guaranteed.
+A smooth transition into the offense of new coordinator Brian Schottenheimer and a feeling that things are heading in the right direction might also mean smoother negotiations on a deal in which Wilson might want more than $100 million guaranteed.

-As with Carroll, some of Wilson’s teammates think he has been invigorated by the change, eagerly accepting the new coaching and stepping in to even more of a role as a locker room leader in the absence of so many strong personalities from the Super Bowl era.
+As with Carroll, some of Wilson’s teammates think he has been invigorated by the change, eagerly accepting the new coaching and stepping into even more of a role as a locker room leader in the absence of so many strong personalities from the Super Bowl era.

 “You can see the work that Russell has put in,’’ said middle linebacker Bobby Wagner.
 “He is getting the ball out faster.
 He’s got a lot of people holding him accountable of things, and that’s kind of the difference I see is the accountability and the work he did in the offseason.

 Veteran linebacker K.J.
-Wright, meanwhile, said he’s also seen a little bit different Wilson in the locker room, one who is more open to his teammates.
+Wright, meanwhile, said he’s also seen a different Wilson in the locker room, one who is more open to his teammates.

 “He’s the same guy, but he’s talking a lot more among people,’’ Wright said.
 “Which is really good.
 We have been talking a lot this offseason about ball and about traveling and I’m just glad that he is our quarterback.
 We know that when Russ is back there that we’ve got a chance and he is going to lead the way.
 This is his seventh year and he’s got a good running game now, so I believe that we are going to see the best out of Russell Wilson this year.’’